nice-digital/nice-icons/README.md

 We provide a [Figma file](NICE Icons.fig) with the source of all icons.
 Upload this into Figma and add a new Page for each icon.

-Follow the following steps to create a new SVG:
+Follow the following steps to create a new SVG in Figma:

-1. 512px height SVG
-2. Single compound path
-3. Viewbox from 0,0

-Then, if you're creating a core icon:

-1. Save into the [src](src) folder
+1. Add page with the correct name eg "Address book"
+2. If you have an existing SVG, drag it into the page pane.
+If creating a custom SVG, ensure you have a single compound path vector.
+3. Set X and Y to 0 and 0
+4. Add a 32px layout grid to the frame
+5. Rename the frame (with the hash symbol) to "Address book frame" and the vector within it to "Address book vector"
+6. On the vector, change the constraints to Centre and Centre.
+7. On the frame change the width and height to 512px.
+8. On the vector, SHIFT+Click the corner resize tool and give it 1 square padding
+9. Centre the vector using the icons at the top of the design tool panel or use ALT+V and ALT+H when the vector is inside the frame.
+10. On the Address book page, add an export setting with type of SVG, then export the SVG changing the filename to kebab case eg "address-book.svg" and save in the src folder.
+	(Alternatively, right-click the frame and Copy As SVG)
+11. Ensure the SVG file has the XML declaration at the top, the same as all the other SVG files in the repository.
+12. In Figma menu, File > Save as .fig and save a new copy of NICE Icons.fig, in the root of the repository.

+Afterwards,

-2. Re-run `npm start` to rebuild the icon font and React components
+1. Re-run `npm start` to rebuild the icon font and React components
+2. Re-run `npm run readme` to rebuild the icons in this readme file.

 ## Custom application icons